ciaranm/parasols/README.md

 Compiling
 =========

-You will need a C++11 compiler, such as GCC 4.8, to compile this.
+You will need a full C++11 compiler, such as GCC 4.9, to compile this.
 You will also need Boost.

 We use boilermake for compilation: